adn770/ppdf/docs/design-dmme.md

     -   **Campaign & Party Management**: Full CRUD functionality for creating, saving, and loading persistent campaigns and parties of characters.
-    -   **Interactive Gameplay UI**: A two-column interface featuring a narrative log, player input, a dynamically populated party status panel, and a dice roller.
+    -   **Interactive Gameplay UI**: A two-column interface featuring a narrative log, player input, a dynamically populated party status panel, and an interactive dice roller.
     -   **Advanced RAG System**: A sophisticated Retrieval-Augmented Generation system that leverages semantically labeled text chunks for precise, context-aware responses.
+It employs a two-stage retrieval process to prevent DM-only knowledge from being shown to the player while still using it for context.
-    -   **Multiple Game Modes**: Support for both pre-defined `Module` play and LLM-generated `Freestyle` play.
+    -   **Multiple Game Modes**: Support for both pre-defined `Module` play and LLM-generated `Freestyle` play, selectable from a "New Game" wizard.
     -   **Optional Game Aids**: User-selectable aids including an "AI Art Historian" for inline visual aids (with thumbnails and lightbox) and an "ASCII Scene Renderer" for rogue-like maps.

--   **Planned Features (Hub Paradigm)**:
-    -   **Library Hub**: A dedicated hub for all Knowledge Base (KB) management, replacing the former "Import" modal.
-It will feature a KB list, a content/asset explorer, and an integrated, multi-step **Ingestion Wizard**.
+    -   **Library Hub**: A dedicated hub for all Knowledge Base (KB) management, replacing modal-based workflows.
+It features a KB list, a content/asset explorer with thumbnail views, and an integrated, multi-step **Ingestion Wizard**.
-    -   **Party Hub**: A dedicated hub for creating and managing all parties and their characters, replacing the former "Party Manager" modal.
-It will include an **LLM-Powered Character Creator**.
+    -   **Party Hub**: A dedicated hub for creating and managing all parties and their characters.
+It features a multi-pane character sheet editor and includes an **LLM-Powered Character Creator** that uses RAG from a selected ruleset to generate character sheets.
-    -   **Advanced Ingestion Workflow**: An enhanced workflow that allows for section-level review of a document *before* ingestion, including the ability to exclude sections and apply high-level content "cues".
+    -   **Advanced Ingestion Workflow**: An enhanced workflow that allows for section-level review of a PDF document *before* ingestion.
+The system first analyzes the document's structure, then presents a list of sections to the user, who can exclude sections from the final import process.
     -   **Custom Asset Upload**: A feature within the Library Hub's asset explorer allowing users to add their own images to a KB via drag-and-drop.
+The system automatically generates a description, classification, and thumbnail for the uploaded asset.

 ---